Yluro/cosmochlore/README.md

 -------------------------------------------------
 Calculations done in 14.478ms
 ````
-_Note that ebcT-6 is a non-standard reference shape included by including the `--ref` flag.
+_Note that ebcT-6 is a non-standard reference shape included by passing the `--ref` flag.
 See more below._

 ## Reference Polyhedra
 The geometries of 90 reference polyhedra are internally defined in Cosmochlore.
-This list was integrally derived from the `SHAPE` 2.1 list of reference polyhedra and has been discussed in numerous articles by Alemany, Llunell, Alvarez, Avnir, Cirera, _et at._<sup>2</sup>
+This list was integrally derived from the `SHAPE` 2.1 list of reference polyhedra and has been discussed in numerous articles by Alemany, Llunell, Alvarez, Avnir, Cirera _et at._<sup>2</sup>

 <table>
 <thead>